sswam/allemande/doc/guide.md

-# Welcome to Ally Chat
+# Ally Chat User Guide

-Ally Chat is a unique multi-user chat platform, with access to numerous top-quality AI models from providers including OpenAI, Anthropic, Meta, Google, Perplexity, xAI, DeepSeek, Alibaba Cloud, Open Router, Stability AI, and the Civitai community.
+Ally Chat is an innovative multi-user chat platform, with access to numerous top-quality AI models from providers including OpenAI, Anthropic, Meta, Google, Perplexity, xAI, DeepSeek, Alibaba Cloud, Open Router, Stability AI, and the Civitai community.

 The app is fully open source.
 The service is free to use, with full functionality and generous limits; or you can pay if you feel like it!